Quasicrystal kirigami: Deployable quasicrystal design

-\textbf{The tile removal method}: Our second approach for achieving deployability is to remove certain tiles in a given quasicrystal pattern, changing the lattice connectivity and introducing negative space.
+Our second approach for achieving deployability is removing tiles from a given quasicrystal pattern, changing the lattice connectivity and introducing negative space.
 By taking a tile involved in each 3-cycle out of the pattern, we can again remove 3-cycles in the lattice and make the structure deployable.

 For instance, a deployable 5-fold Penrose pattern can be obtained by removing one type of rhombus tile in the tiling (Fig.~\ref{fig:F2}(a)).
 Similarly, a deployable 8-fold Ammann--Beenker pattern can be obtained by removing all squares (Fig.~\ref{fig:F2}(b)), and a deployable 12-fold Stampfli pattern can be obtained by removing all rhombi (Fig.~\ref{fig:F2}(c)).
-Analogous to the expansion method, the deployable patterns produced by the tile removal method exhibit 5, 8 and 12-fold symmetry throughout deployment (see also SI Video S5--S7 and Section~S3.2 for more results).
-Fig.~\ref{fig:F2}(d) shows a physical model of a deployable Stampfli pattern (see also SI Video~S8).
-We remark that while this method does not achieve a large size change because of the holes, it is useful for some applications as we can change the size and shape of the holes throughout deployment without changing the size of the entire structure much.
+Analogous to the expansion method, the deployable patterns produced by the tile removal method exhibit 5, 8 and 12-fold symmetry throughout deployment (see also Video S5--S7~\cite{supplementary}).
+Fig.~\ref{fig:F2}(d) shows a physical model of a deployable Stampfli pattern (see also Video~S8~\cite{supplementary}).
+Fig.~\ref{fig:SI_removal} shows more examples of deployable Penrose, Ammann--Beenker and Stampfli patterns produced using this method, from which it can again be observed that the rotational symmetry is preserved throughout the deployment.

+We remark that the tile removal method only works for patterns with a sufficiently large number of tiles.
+For instance, if we only consider the five innermost tiles of the Penrose tiling, it is impossible to remove certain tiles without breaking the symmetry.
+Also, while this method does not achieve a large size change because of the holes, it is useful for applications that require changing the size and shape of the holes throughout deployment without changing the size of the entire structure much.
 For instance, one may design a flexible filter that allows some shapes to pass through at the initial state, and some other shapes to pass through at the deployed state.